Internet Censorship

 To find out to what extent each country is censored, we studied what restrictions, if any, they impose across torrents, pornography, political media, social media, VPNs, and messaging/VoIP apps.

 We scored each country on six criteria.
-Each of these is worth two points aside from messaging/VoIP apps which is worth one (this is due to many countries banning or restricting certain apps but allowing ones run by the government/telecoms providers within the country).
-A country receives one point if the content—torrents, pornography, news media, social media, VPNs, messaging/VoIP apps—is restricted but accessible, and two points if it is banned entirely.
+Each of these is worth two points aside from messaging/VoIP apps which is worth one (this is due to many countries banning or restricting certain apps but allowing ones run by the government/telecoms providers within the country) and social media which is worth three points (to allow for the growing censorship on many platforms despite there being no specific restrictions or bans in place in many countries).
 The higher the score, the more censorship.

-In this revisit, we noted pornography restrictions when OnlyFans had been banned or restricted in the country.
+We noted pornography restrictions when OnlyFans had been banned or restricted in the country.
+In this update, three countries were added: the Dominican Republic, Jamaica, and Haiti.

 In some cases, countries may be scored as having banned one of these areas, but residents may find ways to circumnavigate these bans, e.g. with VPNs or mirror sites.
 However, as the country enforces this ban by blocking websites or implementing laws, the country is scored as having banned it.
 On the other hand, if a country has brought in regulations to try and restrict or ban an area but users continue to be able to freely use these services/websites, the country is only scored as being “restricted” because the regulations/laws aren’t being enforced.